pippinbarr/cart263-2019/slides/jquery/jquery.md

 });
 ```

-- This is one of those things that can be alarming when you're first encountering it
+- This is one of those things that can be alarming syntactically when you're first encountering it
 - But it's definitely something you will see __a lot__ online, so it's well worth getting used to

 ???